 This is because “the endings can be studied and mastered by themselves, while the middlegame and the opening must be studied in relation to the endgame.”

 One of them and probably one of the most popular as well is that the king becomes a strong piece in the endgame and should be centralized as soon as possible.
-Unlike the other phases of the game, here it is a very powerful piece and most of the times it is the one that determines the final result of the game.
+Unlike the other phases of the game, here it is a very powerful piece and most of the time it is the one that determines the final result of the game.

-Pay close attention to exchanges; when you are up material you usually look for exchanges, but at the same time you have to make sure that they favor you.
-For example, exchanging too many pawns could be a mistake in some endgames and result in the impossibility of winning the game.
+Pay close attention to exchanges; when you are up the material you usually look for exchanges, but at the same time you have to make sure that they favor you.
+For example, exchanging too many pawns could be a mistake in some endings and result in the impossibility of winning the game.

-The material isn’t everything the endgame either; sometimes initiative could more than compensate for a missing pawn, let’s say.
+The material isn’t everything in the endgame either; sometimes initiative could more than compensate for a missing pawn, let’s say.
 Just imagine a rook endgame where both your king and rook are very active or a light pieces endgame with the same scenario – it should be usually possible to at least get the material back, if not to even win the game.

-Start with the easiest ones and slowly increase difficulty and add more pieces.
+Start with the easiest ones and slowly increase the difficulty and add more pieces.
 It is important that you don’t learn the winning or drawing methods mechanically, but you also understand the ideas in order to be able to employ them in similar positions.

-It’s also important to be able to assess which endgame is won/lost and which one is drawn; this way you will also know what to do during a game; towards which type of position to aspire.
+It’s also important that you can assess which endgame you will win/lose.
+And, which one will be a draw.
+This way you will also know what to do during a game; towards which type of position to aspire.

-Knowing all that amount of information is great, but it would be even better if you could practice everything you’ve learned.
+Knowing all that amount of information is great.
+But, it would be even better if you could practice everything you’ve learned.
 Our advice is that you play the endgame part with a friend or a study partner; you’ll understand it better and learn it faster.

-Endgames are complex and it is difficult to completely dominate them, but we hope that we have given you a starting point in this long journey and you will begin to include them in your training sessions.
+Endings are complex and it is difficult to completely dominate them, but we hope that we have given you a starting point in this long journey and you will begin to include them in your training sessions.